 From there I went down to Florence at the beginning of 1997.
 In the workshop of the Accademia Bartolomeo Cristofori I put on the strings and build the keyboard.
 The hammer action I made in Tony Chinnery's workshop in Vicchio, north of Florence.
 In December 1997 the inauguration concert in the Accademia Bartolomeo Cristofori took place.
 Since then I am using the piano for concerts, recordings and Master classes (for more Information see Instrument hire).
 From 2006 to 2013 the piano was exhibited in the Department of Musical Instruments inside the Galleria dell'Accademia in Florence.

-There are several recordings (see Discography) and concert recordings (see Instrument hire) on this instrument.
-Two Cds recorded on this piano for my own label are in preparation: "The Invention of the Piano", "Italian Violin Sonatas & the Cristofori Piano" see CD Label.
+There are several recordings (see Discography) and concert recordings (see Instrument hire) on this instrument, two with my own label: "The Invention of the Piano", "Italian Violin Sonatas & the Cristofori Piano" see CD Label.